 Hemingway survived two plane crashes in two days

 In 1954, Hemingway and his wife Mary Welsh were in the Belgian Congo when their first plane, one which they chartered for sightseeing, crashed.
-Shortly afterward, they got on another plane which was supposed to take them to received medical attention.
+Shortly afterward, they got on another plane that was supposed to take them to receive medical attention.
 It exploded soon after taking off.
-Hemingway supposedly head-butted the door to get it open and get himself and his wife off.
+Ernest Hemingway supposedly head-butted the door to get it open and get himself and his wife off.
 Although Hemingway survived these crashes and even got to read his obituary, he was left with numerous injuries that would haunt him for the rest of his life.

 Ernest Hemingway was married four times